MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 Not every issue in a sandbox is a bug in the strict functional sense.

-Some issues are functional bugs.
-Some are systemic failures.
-Some are balance problems.
-Some are exploit opportunities.
-Some are UX/readability issues.
-Some are performance or stability risks.
-Some are regressions introduced by changes to interconnected systems.
+In a systemic sandbox, issues can fall across several categories: functional defects, persistence failures, systemic breakdowns, balance problems, exploits, UX/readability issues, performance risks and regressions introduced by interconnected changes.

 | Issue Type           | Example in a Sandbox Context                                       | QA Concern             |
 | -------------------- | ------------------------------------------------------------------ | ---------------------- |